 Back in the airplane, all eyes were on the ocean as the pilot banked the plane left descending slowly into a downward spiral centered around the bobbing buoy.
 The officers were able mark the buoy with GPS coordinates, which were overlayed with a map of the reserves.
 Turns out the buoy was in a legal fishing area, just outside of the reserve boundary and it likely was blown off course from a recent storm.
 The pilot pulled the plane back up to cruising altitude and continued his patrol of a 120 mile stretch of the central Oregon coast.

-If you have questions or concerns about activities at any of Oregon’s marine reserves, you can contact the OSP tip-line at 1-800-452-7888.
+If you have questions or concerns about activities at any of Oregon’s marine reserves, you can contact the Oregon State Police tip-line at 1-800-452-7888.